 There are a number of teams that comprise the Search and Rescue (SAR) program, and all are 501c3 non-profit organizations.
 The SAR Council is the overarching organization for the SAR teams and is also a 501c3 non-profit.

 The goal of the council is to provide education, financial support, fundraising, marketing and public relations for all the teams.
 Funds acquired are used to help cover team equipment, training, travel, all-weather clothing and other expenses.

 Each team has their area of expertise and one member from each team has a representative on the Council.
-In conjunction with the SCSO, the SAR Council coordinates four mock exercises per year.

 Thank you in advance for your support!